Olical/Photon/README.md

 ## Testing

 Every module is thoroughly tested using [Jasmine](http://pivotal.github.com/jasmine/).
 You can run the tests by opening `tests/SpecRunner.html` in a browser of your choice.

-When I have GitHub pages set up you will be able to run the latest versions tests online.
-I will link to that page from here.
+You can also execute it via the version hosted on [GitHub pages](http://oli.me.uk/Photon/tests/SpecRunner.html).

 ## Documentation

 I have provided large comments in the source matching the [NaturalDocs](http://www.naturaldocs.org/) format.
 The documentation site can be generated from these comments by running `make documentation`.
 Once done you can open `docs/html/index.html` in your browser to see every modules documentation.

-The same goes for this as it does for [testing](#testing).
-Once I have GitHub pages set up you will be able to view the latest documentation online.
-I will provide a link from here when it is uploaded.
+You can also load the documentation from the [GitHub pages site](http://oli.me.uk/Photon/docs/html/files/core/Class-js.html).

 ## Loading